Frequently Asked Questions

 What does Fun Factor cost?

-Bedtime Math is happy to offer Fun Factor free of charge for the first time to support NJ teachers and students during the pandemic.
+As our charitable donation to support teachers and students during the pandemic, Bedtime Math is happy to offer Fun Factor free of charge for the 2020-21 school year.
 This includes free live online training and a classroom kit of materials shipped at no cost to you.

 What kinds of math activities do you offer?